The Beastmen (Druhok)

 Back home, they build cramped towns filled with fountains and arcades.
-They sail between the islands on outrigger canoes, study astrology+astronomy, and worship in hot springs.
-Their cover their kings and queens with ribbons and bells, and brew vast amounts of wine.
+They sail between the islands on outrigger canoes, study astrology+astronomy, and worship hot springs and whirlpools.
+They cover their kings with ribbons and bells, and brew vast amounts of wine.
 They're a bit misogynistic, as you might suspect.
 Most come from big families.
 Most have a few dead siblings that they quietly honor by setting out bowls of water in quiet places, and then letting it evaporate.

 - +1 Con, -1 Cha

 - Can survive just fine on grass and leaves, although they must eat a lot of it.

 - Men can gore/butt with their horns when they charge.
 1d6+Str damage.

 - If they have Cha 13+, die from an injury and roll under half their charisma on a d20, they instead survive with 1 hit point.
 This doesn't work if their head is cut off or something.